Palacio de Recreación y Deportes

-The Palacio de Recreación y Deportes German Wilkins Vélez Ramírez is a coliseum located in the city of Mayagüez, Puerto Rico.
-It has capacity for 5,500 spectators.
-It was remodeled in preparation for the 2010 Central American and Caribbean Games.
-In March 2008, José Guillermo Rodríguez, mayor of the city, announced in a concert given by Wilkins that after the Central American and Caribbean Games the arena would have the name of Germán Wilkins Vélez Ramírez, commonly known as "Wilkins".
-Wilkins inaugurated the arena (not the actual coliseum) with a concert 20 years before.
-The arena also has an acoustic conch outside, it bears the name of another Mayagüez native Frankie Ruiz.
+The Palacio de Recreación y Deportes German Wilkins Vélez Ramírez (German Wilkins Vélez Ramírez Recreation and Sports Palace), previously known as Palacio de Recreación y Deportes (Recreation and Sports Palace) and Palacio de los Deportes (Sports Palace), is a coliseum located across the street from Parque de los Próceres in the municipality of Mayagüez in Puerto Rico since its opening in 1981.
+Since 2011, the arena was bears the name of singer-songwriter Germán Wilkins Vélez Ramírez (professionally known as Wilkins), the Mayagüez native who inaugurated it.
+Remodeled in preparation for the 2010 Central American and Caribbean Games, it has a capacity for 5,500 spectators.
+It also has an acoustic conch outside, bearing the name of another Mayagüez native Frankie Ruiz.

-The arena is also the home of Baloncesto Superior Nacional professional basketball team, Indios de Mayagüez since 1981.
-Also the professional volleyball team Indias de Mayagüez from Liga de Voleibol Superior Femenino, plays at the arena.
-It is located across the street of the Parque de los Próceres.
+The arena is the home of Baloncesto Superior Nacional professional basketball team, Indios de Mayagüez since 1981.
+The professional volleyball team Indias de Mayagüez from Liga de Voleibol Superior Femenino also play at the arena.

 Keylla Hernández ceremony

-Part of the funeral services of the famous Puerto Rican television news anchorwoman, Keylla Hernández. were held at the Palacio de Recreacion y Deportes on January 2, 2019.
+Part of the funeral services of the famous Puerto Rican television news anchorwoman, Keylla Hernández were held at the Palacio de Recreacion y Deportes on January 2, 2019.